dagmara1223/mini-DataWarehouse-pipeline/README.md

 ## 4️⃣ Staging Layer and Data Loading (L)
 As part of the Data Warehouse pipeline, a staging table was created in MySQL Workbench to store the transformed dataset before building the dimensional model.
 SQL script is available here: [database_schema/std_order.sql](database_schema/std_order.sql) <br>
-Such script defines the structure of staging table used to temporairly hold cleaned and enriched data produced by transformation pipeline. <br>
+Such script defines the structure of staging table used to temporaily hold cleaned and enriched data produced by transformation pipeline. <br>
 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/3ab63a99-7763-4b22-863d-813fb36b8884" />  <br>

 **Python Data Loader**  <br>